hashicorp/packer/website/source/docs/builders/virtualbox-ovf.html.markdown

 ---
 layout: "docs"
 page_title: "VirtualBox Builder (from an OVF/OVA)"
+description: |-
+  This VirtualBox Packer builder is able to create VirtualBox virtual machines and export them in the OVF format, starting from an existing OVF/OVA (exported virtual machine image).
 ---

 # VirtualBox Builder (from an OVF/OVA)

 Type: `virtualbox-ovf`

-This VirtualBox builder is able to create [VirtualBox](https://www.virtualbox.org/) virtual machines and export them in the OVF format, starting from an existing OVF/OVA (exported virtual machine image).
+This VirtualBox Packer builder is able to create [VirtualBox](https://www.virtualbox.org/) virtual machines and export them in the OVF format, starting from an existing OVF/OVA (exported virtual machine image).